Qlonever/PCP-OpenMW/README.md

 ### Allow Jail Time Exploit
 If enabled, skill points lost in jail and then regained later will still contribute to potential and level-up progress.
 (Default: OFF)
 ### Attribute Capping Method
 Attributes have a configurable maximum value that they cannot be raised above.
+If set to 0, the corresponding attribute can be raised infinitely

 This setting decides whether attributes will share one maximum value, use differing maximums if they are favored, or use completely unique maximums.
 (Default: Shared)
 ### Shared/Favored/Unfavored/Unique Attribute Caps
 (Default: All 100)
 </Details>